jrochkind/attr_json/README.md

 # => string containing: {"my_integer":12,"int_array":[12],"my_datetime":"2016-01-01T17:45:00.000Z"}
 ```

-While the default is to assume a column called `json_attributes`, no worries,
+While the default is to assume you want to serialize in a column called
-of course you can pick whatever named jsonb column you like.
+`json_attributes`, no worries, of course you can pick whatever named
+jsonb column you like.

 ```ruby
 class OtherModel < ActiveRecord::Base